LasramR/mimic/README.md

 This will create a file named `.mimic.json` in your current folder.

 The `.mimic.json` file is the core of mimic, it is used to :
-* define variables in your mimic-template
+* define variables in your mimic template
 * define hooks to trigger when generating a **mimic** (ie a folder structure that has been processed by the mimic CLI) from your mimic template
 * integrate git in your mimic

-See [Command line options](#command-line-options) for additionnal information about the `mimic init` command.
+See [Command line options](#command-line-options) for additional information about the `mimic init` command.

 ### [Variables](#variables)